ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/dataloaders.md

 The above query now drills down into the friends property, which again yields persons.

-Let's, say our person object is located in a mongo database and the document would look something like the following:
+Let's say our person object is located in a Mongo database and the document would look something like the following:

 ```json
 {